juliaLopanskaia/biostastics_article/docs/tutorial.md

 <strong>Note:</strong>
 in case of troubles with Jupyter Notebook installation use online server: https://colab.research.google.com/notebooks/intro.ipynb <br/>
-There is more additional information on how to install Jupyter-Notebook in the mentioned README files
+There is more additional information on how to install Jupyter-Notebook in the mentioned README files.